Griffith College Dublin: Accounting Technicians Ireland

 Griffith College is a licensed college provider by Accounting Technicians Ireland (ATI) and offers an ATI membership qualification course.

 Collaborations and recognition

-There are seven publicly funded universities in Ireland, fourteen Institutes of Technology, and a number of independent higher education colleges.
-Griffith College is one of the latter.

 At an international level, Griffith College Dublin is a participant in the Erasmus / Socrates mobility programmes.

 Ireland is a member of the Bologna Process, of which Griffith College is a promoter.
 The generic outcomes for Irish degrees are laid out in the National Framework of Qualifications.
 In 2006, Ireland became the first country to verify the compatibility of its national framework with the overarching framework of qualifications for the European Higher Education Area (EHEA) and Griffith College’s degree programmes adhere to this framework.

 Validating partners

 Griffith College works in partnership with a number of validating bodies in Ireland and the UK.
 This ensures that all programmes are recognised nationally and internationally.

-QQI (HETAC) validation
+QQI validation

-The Higher Education and Training Awards Council (HETAC – now part of QQI) is the awarding body for Irish higher education and training institutions outside the university sector.
+QQI is the awarding body for Irish higher education and training institutions outside the university sector.

-HETAC complies with the standards and guidelines set by the European Association for Quality Assurance in Higher Education (ENQA).